EQUIPMENT & HARDWARE

 Why Not Mobile RWIS?

-The only way to achieve the required levels of accuracy is to record the entire city within 15 minutes.
-This task either requires a tremendous number of mobile sensors, or deployment on civilian vehicles.
-The latter is not possible due to the errors caused by parking in garages and maintenance of the mobile devices.
-The former doesn’t work well as any analysis requires hundreds of sensors across the city all reporting at once.
-Many deicing decisions are made at 4-6am where very few city vehicles are even traveling on the roads.
+The only way to achieve the required levels of accuracy is to record the entire city within 30 minutes.
+This task requires a tremendous number of mobile sensors, and employees to drive them around.
+With frequent maintenance, required calibration, and low efficiency this practice is not recommended, especially when many deicing decisions are made at 4-6am where very few city vehicles are even traveling on the roads.

 FCS' Cellular Solution

-FCS uses an embedded cellular chip that is vastly superior to off-the-shelf industrial cellular modems.
+FCS uses an embedded cellular chip that is superior to off-the-shelf industrial cellular modems.
 FCS’s embedded solution was designed and coded from the ground-up by our engineers because the uptime observed while using industrial cellular modems was not satisfactory.
-Numerous improvements were included to tailor and improve the sensors for their specific situation.
-For example, since the sensors are fixed, algorithms that measure how long specific cell towers take to connect and placing the fastest connection as the default, improves battery performance significantly.
-This way time spent at peak power trying to connect is reduced substantially.
-Similarly, disconnecting from the tower between transmissions, requiring proof of connection/payload delivery, and much more all lead to enhanced performance over industrial cellular modems.
+For example, since our sensors are fixed they utilize an algorithm that measures how long specific cell towers take to connect and placing the fastest connection as the default which means the time spent at peak power trying to connect is reduced substantially and improves battery life.

 Our team is very skilled at taking data and transforming it into real, actionable, information.
-When the City of Lincoln had one of the worst winters in recorded history and were dealing with excessive pothole issues, Frost Control Systems stepped in and created an algorithm to determine the number of true freeze thaw cycles that had occurred.
+When one of our key clients with a population of over 300,000 had one of the worst winters in recorded history and were dealing with excessive pothole issues, Frost Control Systems stepped in and created an algorithm to determine the number of true freeze thaw cycles that had occurred.
 This information was then used as part of an educational campaign to help explain why the city roads were in peril.
 This is one of many examples of small 10-20 hour projects that have been included free of charge.